nagyist/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 changes.
 You can discard the changes to that Studio saves the last published version of the unit.

-To discard changes and revert the studio version of the unit to the last published version, click Discard Changes in the status panel:
+To discard changes and revert the Studio version of the unit to the last published version, click Discard Changes in the status panel:

 .. image:: ../Images/unit-discard-changes.png